-a.
-The Student Affairs Committee focuses on the governance of campus and student life, housing, recreation, student clubs and organizations, and all other student affairs matters.

-b.
-The Student Affairs Committee reviews and approves proposals for new policies and revisions to existing policies and advises the Board with regard to such proposals.
+- a.
+The Student Affairs Committee focuses on the governance of campus and student life, housing, recreation, student clubs and organizations, and all other student affairs matters. - b.
+The Student Affairs Committee reviews and approves proposals for new policies and revisions to existing policies and advises the Board regarding such proposals.